- Movie Reviews

 No gambling content found in the levels played

-This privacy check of Epic! – Kids’ Books and Videos was completed by AppCensus on 13 September 2021.
+This privacy check of Epic! – Kids’ Books and Videos was received from AppCensus on 13 September 2021.

 This review of Epic! – Kids’ Books and Videos was completed by the Australian Council on Children and the Media (ACCM) on 8 September 2020.